danielbodnar/awesome-stars/README.md

 ## osint

+- [blacklanternsecurity/bbot](https://github.com/blacklanternsecurity/bbot) - OSINT automation for hackers.
 - [Malwarize/webpalm](https://github.com/Malwarize/webpalm) - WebPalm is a powerful command-line tool for website mapping and web scraping.
 With its recursive approach, it can generate a complete tree of all webpages and their links on a website.
 It can also ext
 - [opensemanticsearch/open-semantic-search](https://github.com/opensemanticsearch/open-semantic-search) - Open Source research tool to search, browse, analyze and explore large document collections by Semantic Search Engine and Open Source Text Mining & Text Analytics platform (Integrates ETL for document
-- [Drew-Alleman/DataSurgeon](https://github.com/Drew-Alleman/DataSurgeon) - Quickly Extracts IP's, Email Addresses, Hashes, Files, Credit Cards, Social Secuirty Numbers and a lot More From Text
+- [Drew-Alleman/DataSurgeon](https://github.com/Drew-Alleman/DataSurgeon) - Quickly Extracts IP's, Email Addresses, Hashes, Files, Credit Cards, Social Security Numbers and a lot More From Text
 - [Lissy93/web-check](https://github.com/Lissy93/web-check) - 🕵️‍♂️ All-in-one OSINT tool for analysing any website
 - [saeeddhqan/Maryam](https://github.com/saeeddhqan/Maryam) - Maryam: Open-source Intelligence(OSINT) Framework
 - [edoardottt/awesome-hacker-search-engines](https://github.com/edoardottt/awesome-hacker-search-engines) - A curated list of awesome search engines useful during Penetration testing, Vulnerability assessments, Red/Blue Team operations, Bug Bounty and more